Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 During a yin yoga session, the long holds in various poses help to lengthen and stretch the muscles and connective tissues.
 This can lead to improved joint mobility and increased range of motion.
 As you hold a pose, you may feel a gentle pull or stretch in the targeted area.
 Over time, with consistent practice, this can result in greater flexibility and suppleness in your body.

-In addition to the physical benefits, increased flexibility can also have a positive impact on your overall well-being.
+In addition to the physical benefits, can also have a positive impact on your overall well-being.
 It can help to alleviate muscle tension and stiffness, making everyday movements easier and more comfortable.
 Whether you’re reaching for something on a high shelf or bending down to tie your shoes, having a flexible body can enhance your daily activities and prevent injuries.

 Stress Relief